Healthy snacks grow healthy kids

 Kids have big nutrition needs and small stomachs.
 Healthy snacks can help.

 Kids love to snack, and fortunately eating between meals is important to a child’s well-being.
 Children are growing and developing rapidly.
 Active kids have an increased need for energy as well as other essential nutrients, but they have small stomachs.
-They need to eat adequate calories but can’t eat large amount at a time.
-Eating meals and snacks through the day helps children all of the nutrients they need.
+They need to eat adequate calories but can’t eat large amounts at a time.
+Eating meals and snacks through the day helps children get all of the nutrients they need.
 If children get too hungry they may become cranky or find it difficult to concentrate on a task.
 Healthy snacks help to satisfy hunger between meals and boost energy.
 They can also round out the diet, ensuring that children are getting all of the nutrients they need to fuel their growth and development.
 Learning to eat and enjoy healthy snacks encourages kids to develop healthy eating habits, both for now and for the future.

 A healthy snack is nutrient dense.
 This means that each bite contributes to the child’s intake of nutritious foods.
 Plan ahead, when caring for children, in order to provide quick, easy and healthy snacks.
 Keep foods on hand from each of the five food groups shown in MyPlate, our guide to healthy eating.
 Mix and match the nutrients at snack time by teaching children to choose snacks that include foods from at least two different food groups.
 Save time and promote enthusiasm for eating healthy snacks by including the children in planning and shopping for foods that will become their snacks.
 Many snacks are simple and the children can even help prepare them.